bensmailchama-boop/EvoXplain/evoxplain_package/LIMITATIONS.md

 ## What averaging does and does not do

-Across both datasets, aggregation **subtracts and displaces**; it does not fabricate.
-Every term in every simulated practitioner's report traces back to a real regime term, and every term in the Lewis averaged panel appears in at least one individual model.
-The concern that averaging might manufacture a mechanism no accurate model supports was tested and not observed.
-Whether it can occur under other conditions is unknown.
+Aggregation subtracts and displaces.
+It was not observed to fabricate — but this was tested only at the level of ontology terms.
+In the TCGA practitioner simulation, every term in every aggregated report traces back to a term present in at least one individual regime; no term appeared that no model supported.
+This does not extend to genes.
+The Lewis averaged panel's genes appear in a mean of 7.3 of 20 refits, and 15 of its 50 genes appear in 5 or fewer — so the published-style panel does contain genes that most equally accurate models do not select, assembled by summation rather than by any model's reasoning.
+The corresponding term-level check on the Lewis panel is uninformative, because that panel yields no significant terms at all against the measured-gene background.
+Whether aggregation can manufacture a term that no accurate model supports remains untested in the dispersed regime, and unknown in general.